Quick Links

 Weimar and Nazi Germany 1918-1939 Students will start investigating the period after the First World War in Germany.
 They will start looking at the Treaty of Versailles and its effects on Germany.
 They will gain an understanding of the creation of the Weimar Republic and its challenges and how these challenges influenced Hitler in the creation of the Nazi Party.
 Students will investigate the impact of the Nazi Party on German society and the key events of the regime including the implementation of their policies.
 Students will develop their analytical skills to evaluate historical sources, propaganda posters to gain a deeper understanding of the period.
 Students will develop thinking skills to consider the impact of the Nazi regime on Germany and understand the role of key individuals such as Hitler, Goebbels and the SA.
 Students will be able to analyse and evaluate contemporary sources and later interpretations.
 They will be able to analyse and evaluate the key historical events and personalities of the Weimar Republic and Nazi Germany.
 They will be able to demonstrate their understanding of the Treaty of Versailles and its impact on Germany as well as the challenges faced by the Weimar Republic.
 Students will demonstrate their ability to think critically and assess the reliability and bias of historical sources.
 Students will be able to appreciate the complexity of the events and how different factors contributed to the rise of Nazi Germany.

-Students will be assessed on their knowledge and understanding of the studied period.
-Students will be assessed on historical skills such as using sources and interpretations through exam-style questions.
+assessed on historical skills such as using sources and interpretations through exam-style questions.

 Spring